Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Conclusions

 \section{Conclusions}

-Existing big data stream processing engines are incapable of ingesting millions of events-per-second incoming to the system.
-Our performance engineering efforts to improve the low throughput and high latency of the current streaming engines have refurbished the entire framework in different dimensions.
-First, we have proposed the \ac{CP} method, a profiling technique to measure time durations between two nodes by relating \acfp{TSC} of cloud nodes. \Ac{CP} has improved the measurement accuracy up to \SI{92}{\micro\second}, which is three orders of magnitude higher than the accuracy of \ac{NTP}, and an order of magnitude higher than prior work.
+Existing big data stream processing engines cannot ingest millions of events-per-second incoming to the system.
+Our performance engineering efforts to improve the current streaming engines' low throughput and high latency have refurbished the entire framework in different dimensions.
+First, we have proposed the \ac{CP} method, a profiling technique to measure time durations between two nodes by relating \acfp{TSC} of cloud nodes. \Ac{CP} has improved the measurement accuracy up to \CPINTERMAX{}, which is three orders of magnitude higher than the accuracy of \ac{NTP}, and an order of magnitude higher than prior work.
 Second, we have devised and demonstrated a throughput-controlled data generator to determine the sustainable throughput of a streaming engine.
 Using our data generator, we have shown that the sustainable throughput of the Apache Storm framework running on the Google Compute~Engine has increased from \SI{700}{\kilo{}} to \SI{4.68}{\mega{}} tuples per second.
 Third, we have presented a concurrent object factory that facilitates our data generator by eliminating the deserialization overhead incurred by a stream processing engine.

 \ifCLASSOPTIONcompsoc